maryamahmad9/APIMaticAssignment/Analysis of APIMatic’s Docs as Code Documentation.md

 # Analysis of APIMatic’s Docs as Code Documentation
 The documentation covers the complete lifecycle of managing API documentation as code.
-It details how to provide the inputs for portal generation, generate an API portal (both via synchronous and asynchronous APIs), automate portal generation.
-It also supports typical use cases, such as migrating an existing API portal to a docs-as-code workflow.
+It details how to provide the inputs for portal generation, generate an API portal (both via synchronous and asynchronous APIs), and automate portal generation.
+It also covers typical use cases, such as migrating an existing API portal to a docs-as-code workflow.
 ## Strengths
 1. Concise and Focused
 The content on each page is short and to the point, ensuring the users grasps the intended information quickly, without having to search through extraneous information.